Restriction on types of coherent states due to gauge symmetry: Restriction on FV due to Weak Gauge Symmetry

-Let us impose the condition on a {\em full} quantum state so that the dynamics is conformable to semiclassical $\psi$-symmetry.
-The definition of $\hat G$ in (\ref{eqn:transfG-ket}), the consequent weak symmetry (\ref{eqn:transf-Lag}) and Noether's theorem tell us that the state vector is subject to a certain restriction in the sense of Dirac \cite{Dirac-sub-cond}; And thus we require a sort of Gauss' law \cite{Jackiw}:
+Let us consider a {\em full} quantum state so that the dynamics is conformable to semiclassical $\psi$-symmetry.
+In order to realize the state it is appropriate to borrow a standard field theoretic method \cite{Jackiw,Dirac-sub-cond} to our CS context.
+And thus we may perform the procedure by imposing an auxiliary condition on a state vector.
+The definition of $\hat G$ in (\ref{eqn:transfG-ket}), the consequent weak symmetry (\ref{eqn:transf-Lag}) and Noether's theorem tell us that the state vector is subject to a certain restriction in the sense of Dirac, \cite{Dirac-sub-cond} and thus, following Ref. \refcite{Aitch}, we require a sort of Gauss' law:\cite{Jackiw}